green-engineering/carbon-hack-24/README.md

 ![image](https://github.com/nb-green-ops/carbon-hack-24/assets/136962406/63ba5b09-696b-4976-9bbf-76bfde3f3d76)

 Note that for now, this is all we need.
-Lave other alert rule values as default.
+Leave other alert rule values as default.

 Save and run the query.